 The use of shadow and simple texture creates an illusion of depth in this composition.
 Sometimes even the simplest tricks can result in a desirable effect.

 6. Applying texture to typography

-Subtle texture combine with typography results in outstanding and memorable pieces.
+Subtle texture combined with typography results in outstanding and memorable pieces.
 Because of the subtlety, designs like this add a modern twist to minimalist designs.
 Without having to be too complicated, the simple notion of texture paired with typography can be enough to be a memorable piece.

-A poster for Japanese Art Festival leverages the simplicity of type and photographic texture.
+A poster for the Japanese Art Festival leverages the simplicity of type and photographic texture.
 This kind of marriage between the two techniques results in a texture effect that ultimately becomes the type in the end.

 A slightly different take on textures and fonts illustrates how font can integrate with texture to create a sense of coherence in a composition.
-Well integrated texture can greatly influence type as seen in this example.
+Well-integrated texture can greatly influence type as seen in this example.

 These 6 ways to use texture in designs is just a preview of the possibilities.
 Another great way to use texture is to appeal to the sense and use tactile textures that appear three-dimensional using shadow.
 The applications of textures are many.
 Using textures helps you create a more inviting and visually luring composition with the use of that extra layer or depth.

 For more visuals to use in your designs, see our photo collection of textures for designers.
 Find textures that will help you with your projects and show us how innovative designs can get with the simple application of textures and textured backgrounds.